LevelFourAB/airgonaut/README.md

 ```

 Notifications can be sent both to a specific receiver via a `ContactChannel`
-such as `Email` or using a `NotificationReceiver` than can resolve which
+such as `EmailChannel` or using a `NotificationReceiver` than can resolve which
 channels a notification should be sent to:

 ```java